Resources for Healthcare Professionals

 This section of CredibleMeds® includes tools to assist physicians, nurses, pharmacists and other healthcare professionals who play central roles in medication safety.

-QT Drugs Lists: This portal includes QTdrugs.org, a list of drugs categorized by their potential to cause QT prolongation and/or torsades de pointes (TdP).
-Click on a drug and see if the FDA-approved label recommends ECG monitoring.
+QT Drugs List: This portal includes QTdrugs.org, a list of drugs categorized by their potential to cause QT prolongation and/or torsades de pointes (TdP).
+Click on a drug and see if the FDA-approved label mentions contraindicated concomitant meds or recommends ECG monitoring.

 - Drugs with known risk of TdP